ropensci/spocc/README.md

 **`spocc` = SPecies OCCurrence data**

-At rOpenSci, we have been writing R packages to interact with many sources of species occurrence data, including [GBIF][gbif], [Vertnet][vertnet], [BISON][bison], [iNaturalist][inat] and the [Berkeley ecoengine][ecoengine]. `spocc` is an R package to query and collect species occurrence data from many sources.
+At rOpenSci, we have been writing R packages to interact with many sources of species occurrence data, including [GBIF][gbif], [Vertnet][vertnet], [BISON][bison], [iNaturalist][inat], the [Berkeley ecoengine][ecoengine], and [AntWeb][antweb]. `spocc` is an R package to query and collect species occurrence data from many sources.
 The goal is to wrap functions in other R packages to make a seamless experience across data sources for the user.

 The inspiration for this comes from users requesting a more seamless experience across data sources, and from our work on a similar package for taxonomy data ([taxize][taxize]).